 - Fund home improvement projects: Home improvement projects are usually a good investment because they increase the value of your home.
 However, not all projects will add the same amount of value, so make sure you do your homework first.

 - Boost your credit score: If you use the money to pay off debt, this will lower your credit utilization.
 This impacts your credit score by up to 30%, so reducing this can improve your score.

-- Improve your home loan terms: When you refinance your home, you’re replacing your current mortgage with a new one.
-This could mean shorter payment terms, and you may be able to qualify for lower interest rates.
+- Improve your home loan terms: When you refinance your home, you’re replacing your existing mortgage with a new one.
+This could mean shorter payment terms, and you may be able to qualify for a lower interest rate.

 - Possible tax deduction: If you use the money to improve your home, you may be able to take advantage of the mortgage interest deduction.
 You should consult with a tax professional to find out if you qualify for the deduction.

 - Private mortgage insurance (PMI): If the value of your home falls below 80%, you’ll have to pay PMI.
 PMI costs between 0.5% to 1.0% of the total loan amount.
 So you need to be sure the benefits you stand to gain outweigh these costs.

 - You’ll have new mortgage terms: In some situations, taking out a new mortgage loan with new terms could be an advantage to you.
 But if you already have a very low interest rate, this could work against you.
 Make sure you understand the terms and conditions before agreeing to anything.

 - Closing costs: When you refinance your home, you have to pay closing costs, which are the fees paid to finalize a real estate transaction.
 Closing costs are usually between 2% and 5% of the loan amount, so this will be thousands of dollars you’ll have to pay out of pocket.